© 2025 Michigan State University Board of Trustees

 The money will be automatically added to the client’s EBT cash account, as has typically been the case.

-In 2011, Republican Sen. Bruce Caswell proposed limiting spending to thrift stores, a plan that was later revised to issue gift cards for select retailers.
-Since then, the allowance has been paid directly to EBT cards.
+In 2011, Republican Sen. Bruce Caswell proposed limiting the clothing allowance to purchases at thrift stores, later revising the plan to provide gift cards for select retailers.
+However, the proposal never passed, and the allowance has since continued to be issued directly to families' EBT cards.

 To qualify, households must have an active Family Independence Program (FIP) case as of July 31 for the August benefit.